How to Apply

 Eligibility

 The Honors Attorney Program is a two-year program.
-To be eligible for our next program starting in August 2022, you must be a U.S. citizen graduating from law school in Spring 2022 or completing a judicial clerkship or fellowship in Summer 2022.
+To be eligible for our next program starting in August 2026, you must be a U.S. citizen graduating from law school in Spring 2026 or completing a judicial clerkship or judicial fellowship in Summer 2026.

 All eligible candidates will be considered regardless of race, color, religion, sex, national origin, age, sexual orientation, or disability.